 Cut out the patterns as per the pattern below.
 Remember that the pant legs are cut on fold.

 Cut out the patterns .
 You will get two pieces for the yoke and pant legs, as given below.

 Join the leg inseams together.
 Keep the edges rightsides and stitch each leg.

 Join the side edges of the yoke pieces together (right sides together).
 You will get a tube.

 Join the two leg pieces together at the crotch line.
 Just keep them together rightsides together and stitch with a 1/4 inch seam allowance.

 Now you have a leg piece like this one

 Now you have to join the yoke tube to the legs.
-Insert the legs (rightside out) to yoke tube piece (wrong side out).
-Sew edge together.
+Insert the legs (right side out) into the yoke tube piece (wrong side out).
+Sew edges together.

-Turn the top edge of the pants to the right side – about 5 inch would do.
-I have selvedge on top but if you have raw edges turn the raw edge 1/4 inch first and then turn 5 inch
+Turn the top edge of the pants to the right side – about 5 inches would do.
+I have selvage on top, but if you have raw edges turn the raw edge 1/4 inch first and then turn 5 inches.

 How to tie the Firsherman’s pants – Sumurai style